UK is still testing less than 15,000 people for coronavirus each day

 Health Secretary Matt Hancock last week launched a drive to get private laboratories to help conducting tests amid complaints about shortages of swabs and chemicals.

-But Public Health England, a government body separate from the Department of Health, is facing the burden of blame for insisting on developing its own tests and analysing results in its own eight laboratories along with around 40 NHS sites.
+But Public Health England, a government body separate from the Department of Health, is facing the burden of blame for insisting on developing its own tests and analysing results in its own eight laboratories along with around 40 NHS sites before health chiefs U-turned on the centralised approach.

 Academics and private sector scientists say they have the machines capable of interpreting swab tests if they were given the right information.